vortexmakes/RKH/doc/readme.txt

 		layers.
 - (4)	Board support package (BSP).
 Platform-dependent files, which implements RKH support on each platform defined by the (3) layer.
 - (5)	RKH port.
-Implements all the platform-specific code.
+Implements all the platform-specific code, which is defined by processor, hardware, compiler, and operating system in use.
-- (6)	Defined by processor, hardware, compiler, and operating system in use.
+- (6)	Target hardware.

 \n RKH cross-platform examples: